The brightest GRB ever detected: GRB 221009A as a highly luminous event at z = 0.151: Observations

-Detection with several high energy instruments have also been reported, including GeV emission with \textit{Fermi}-LAT (potentially up to 400 GeV; \citealt{Xia22}), TeV emission extending to 18 TeV from LHAASO \citep{huang22}, and even a suggestion of a possible association with a 250 TeV photon \citep{dzhappuev22}.
+Detections with several high-energy instruments have also been reported, including GeV emission with \textit{Fermi}/LAT (potentially up to 400 GeV; \citealt{xia23}), TeV emission extending to 18 TeV from LHAASO \citep{lh23}, and even a suggestion of a possible association with a 250 TeV photon \citep{dzhappuev22}.